-Following on from the preliminary risk review, Mount Gibson has commenced a number of action items to enhance its response to modern slavery risks in its business operations and supply lines.
+During FY2021, Mount Gibson commenced a number of action items to enhance its response to modern slavery risks in its business operations and supply lines.

-These steps include:
+These steps included:

 - Governance confirming that responsibility to oversee Mount Gibson's management of modern slavery risks has been delegated by the Board to its Operational Risk & Sustainability Committee ("ORSC"); - Policy finalising a Modern Slavery Policy to acknowledge Mount Gibson's commitment towards the eradication of modern slavery from its business operations and supply lines.
-The Policy provides guidance to Directors, management, employees, contractors and suppliers on Mount Gibson's expectations regarding modern slavery risks; - Employee Code of Conduct updating the Employee Code of Conduct to make specific reference to the importance of human rights and modern slavery issues; - Education the Board and senior management are increasing their knowledge and understanding of modern slavery risks and how Mount Gibson may be able to make a positive contribution to reducing any modern slavery risks in its business; - Annual risk review consideration of modern slavery risks is now included as part of Mount Gibson's whole of business annual risk review process; - Supplier questionnaire a supplier questionnaire is being developed as part of a pre-qualification process for suppliers in "hot spot" areas that have greatest exposure to modern slavery risk.
-The intent of the questionnaire is to understand the supplier's approach towards modern slavery issues, and the steps they have undertaken to identify, manage and eradicate any potential modern slavery risks; and - Modern slavery clauses development of modern slavery clauses to be included in labour hire and supply contracts wherever possible.
+The Policy provides guidance to Directors, management, employees, contractors and suppliers on Mount Gibson's expectations regarding modern slavery risks; - Employee Code of Conduct updating the Employee Code of Conduct to make specific reference to the importance of human rights and modern slavery issues; - Education the Board and senior management are increasing their knowledge and understanding of modern slavery risks and how Mount Gibson may be able to make a positive contribution to reducing any modern slavery risks in its business; - Annual risk review consideration of modern slavery risks is now included as part of Mount Gibson's whole of business annual risk review process; - Supplier questionnaire a supplier questionnaire has been developed as part of a pre-qualification process for suppliers in "hot spot" areas that have the greatest exposure to modern slavery risks.
+The intent of the questionnaire is to understand the supplier's approach towards modern slavery issues, and the steps they have undertaken to identify, manage and eradicate any potential modern slavery risks; and - Modern slavery clauses development of modern slavery clauses have been included in labour hire and supply contracts wherever possible.
 These clauses require contractors to commit to having proper systems in place to protect against modern slavery, and if applicable a process to investigate and remediate against incidents of modern slavery.